 - If the world is really going to end, then you're a financial genius to be paid money for things that are going to burn.

 - But if the world does not really end, you're a fool who only created their own isolated personal financial disaster.

-This again takes great faith and great mental strength to pull the trigger on your life and potentially flush it down the drain for a loss rather than the gain Elijah is promising.
+This again takes great faith and great mental strength to pull the trigger on your life and potentially flush it down the drain for a loss in exchange for the gain Elijah is promising.

 Side note: How many people buying your stuff who suspect or know you are moving to Judea and give you their honest, negative opinion of your plan will you be able to take?